 The University of Manchester, on whose site the SKA HQ is based, is developing a collaboration programme with Chinese Academy of Sciences for the exchange of scientists that will link the construction of FAST (Five hundred meter Aperture Spherical Telescope) in China with the development of the SKA project that will help China enhance its capabilities in development of key components of receivers for science observation.
-The extremely low noise amplifiers (LNAs), Phased Array Feeds (PAF) and analogue-to-digital converters (ADCs) are among those that have been identified.
-In addition, SKAO Office has also provided opportunities by offering secondment programme to several Member States, such as a three-year exchange programme with Japanese radio scientists, the yearly-based exchange programme with Chinese secondment on signal system modelling and outreach communications.
+The extremely Low Noise Amplifiers (LNAs), Phased Array Feeds (PAF) and Analogue-to-Digital Converters (ADCs) are among those that have been identified.
+In addition, SKAO Office has also provided opportunities by offering secondment programme with Japanese radio scientists, the yearly-based exchange programme with Chinese secondment on signal system modelling and outreach communications.